memo/petita-dumdum/README.md

 I like the abstract poetry of Petita Tatata, so I download and improvise music over them.

-I upload my improvisations to https://soundcloud.com/petita-dumdum
+I upload my improvisations to soundcloud and my favorites are at https://soundcloud.com/petita-dumdum/likes

 I'm still very young and just learning to play.
 But it's fun and I enjoy.